Chesapeake and Delaware Canal Bridges

 A photographic look at all five highway bridges over the Chesapeake and Delaware Canal.

-Completed in 1959, the Summit Bridge carries four lanes of traffic over the canal near the village by the same name.
-The crossing initially was to carry just two lanes of travel.
-However a Delaware politician lobbyed succesfully to have the bridge built with its current capacity.
-The cantileaver bridge carries U.S. 301 & Delaware 71-896 between Northern Delaware and the Eastern Shore of Maryland.
-The northbound approach features a grade separation between the triplex and Chesapeake City Road.
-The Summit Bridge and nearby railroad lift bridge (built in 1966) were recognized by the American Institute of Steel Construction as the most beautiful bridges of their types in the years they were completed.2
+Completed in 1959, the Summit Bridge (SR 71 and SR 896) carries four lanes of traffic between the Glasgow and Middletown suburbs.
+Initially envisioned as just a two-lane crossing, a Delaware politician successfully lobbied to have the bridge built with additional capacity.
+The steel through truss bridge, and the nearby railroad lift bridge built in 1966, were recognized by the American Institute of Steel Construction as the most beautiful bridges of their types in the years they were completed.2

-The fifth bridge opened across the Chesapeake and Delaware Canal is that of the Delaware 1 cable-stayed bridge of the SR 1 Turnpike system.
-The six-lane span features precast concrete segments and gold painted cables.
-Opened on December 23, 1995, the crossing has the capacity to be restriped to allow for eight overall travel lanes.
-The bridge parallels nearby U.S. 13 (St. Georges Bridge) to the west of the St. Georges villages.
+The fifth span opened across the Chesapeake and Delaware Canal carries SR 1 to the west of St. Georges.
+The cable-stayed bridge is comprised of precast concrete segments supported by cables with gold colored casings.
+Opened on December 23, 1995 with six travel lanes and full shoulders, the bridge deck can be reconfigured to accommodate eight overall lanes.
 State officials named the span the U.S. Senator William V. Roth, Jr. Bridge on July 9, 2007.

-The St. Georges Bridge carries U.S. 13 (Dupont Highway) over the split villages of St. Georges and the canal in central New Castle County.
-The four-lane steel arch bridge opened to traffic in 1942 and is owned and operated by the U.S. Army Corps of Enginners.
-A $10-million project refurbished the bridge with a new concrete deck and new non-lead based paint.
-The work was completed in 2002.
+The St. Georges Bridge carries U.S. 13 (Dupont Highway) over the split community of St. Georges and the C & D Canal.
+The steel arch bridge opened to traffic in 1942 and currently carries two lanes of traffic with bike lanes striped in each direction.
+A $10-million project completed in 2002 both refurbished the bridge with a new concrete deck and repainted the span.

-The easternmost bridge of the Canal crossings is that of the Reedy Point Bridge.
-The two-lane cantileaver span carries Delaware 9 (Delaware City Port Penn Road) between the town of Delaware City and marshy environs of the Delaware Riverfront between the canal and Port Penn.
-Underneath the northern portion of the bridge is Fort Dupont State Park.
-The 1968-opened Reedy Point Bridge and the Summit Bridge were completed as part of the 1954 improvement authorization for the Canal.2
+The easternmost bridge of the Canal crossings is the Reedy Point Bridge.
+The two-lane cantilever span carries Delaware 9 north from Port Penn and Augustine Wildlife Area to Fifth Street through Delaware City.
+Fort DuPont and McConnell Tract Parks spread west and east of the northern bridge approach.
+Opened in 1968, the Reedy Point Bridge and the Summit Bridge were completed as part of the 1954 improvement authorization for the C & D Canal.2

 - ChesapeakeCity.com About Page.